SOME QUICK FACTS

 In the 40 years that Assistance League of Victor Valley has been a chapter, members have made a concerted effort to build Community Connections by working with Victor Valley residents, businesses, organizations, school districts, local government agencies, and by applying for grants from local and national foundations.

-• Operation School Bell® — 3,619 children clothed this year, plus 783 for the school food pantry
+• Operation School Bell® — 1,253 children clothed this year

 • Other chapter programs continue to successfully serve the Victor Valley community